VishalDhoriya/mqtt_demo/README.md

 - **Real-time Display**: Shows all MQTT activities with timestamps
 - **Auto-scroll**: Automatically scrolls to show newest messages
 - **Clear Button**: Clears the message log

+## Topics Feature

+The app includes a comprehensive topics management system that allows users to organize and view MQTT messages by topic.

+### Key Features
+1. **Topic Discovery**: Automatically discovers all MQTT topics from message activity
+2. **Topic Rooms**: Dedicated chat-like interface for each topic
+3. **Message History**: View all messages published to a specific topic
+4. **Subscription Management**: Subscribe/unsubscribe to topics directly from topic rooms
+5. **Real-time Updates**: Live updates when new messages arrive

+### How to Use
+1. **Access Topics**: Tap the "Topics" tab in the bottom navigation
+2. **Browse Topics**: See all discovered topics with message counts and subscription status
+3. **Enter Topic Room**: Tap any topic to view its dedicated message room
+4. **Send Messages**: Publish new messages directly to the topic
+5. **Manage Subscriptions**: Toggle subscription status for real-time updates

+For detailed information about the topics feature, see [TOPICS_FEATURE_GUIDE.md](TOPICS_FEATURE_GUIDE.md).

 ## Broker Discovery Feature